Turkish Cypriot Dance Group

 The 1st dance in the 2nd video is definately a zeimbekiko but not sure which one exactly...I personally think it looks like the Iskele zeimbekiko...

-Hi TC, having difficulty sleeping as well?
-Wink
+Hi TC, having difficulty sleeping as well? :wink:

 The second lot have been floating around on youtube for quite a while, but I only came across the first lot today and I couldn't resist uploading them, especially as they were accompanied by a live band and singer!
 I'll definitely try and find some more..

 Yeah I thought it was a Zembekiko (god I love that dance), it had that feel to it, and it reminded me of a Cypriot Zembekiko, and I did think that the 'shimmy shimmy ladies' were dancing a cifteteli, but I was entirely sure.
-I've noticed that when GC women dance a traditional Tsifteteli/Cifteteli they tend to use their feet more to move their hips as oppose to doing lots of shimmies, although we do shimmy occasionally, with that music you just have to...
-Wink Very Happy
+I've noticed that when GC women dance a traditional Tsifteteli/Cifteteli they tend to use their feet more to move their hips as oppose to doing lots of shimmies, although we do shimmy occasionally, with that music you just have to... :wink: :D

 I also found a clip of one of my favourite pieces of Cypriot music, played really impressively by a self taught TC musician...

 He's good!
-And that song is THE Cyprus anthem Smile ...I've been wondering if the GCs also know it...do you know what the Greek version is called?
+And that song is THE Cyprus anthem :) ...I've been wondering if the GCs also know it...do you know what the Greek version is called?
 Also is this song used in GC weddings like it is in TC ones?

-Hey TC, Happy new year!
-Very Happy
+Hey TC, Happy new year! :D

 It really is THE Cyprus Anthem isn't it?
-In fact I reckon it should be the new Cyprus NATIONAL anthem, all you need are a few lyrics, what do you reckon?
-Wink
+In fact I reckon it should be the new Cyprus NATIONAL anthem, all you need are a few lyrics, what do you reckon? :wink:

 Unfortunately I don't know what the Greek name of the music is, but I’ll try and find out for you...